pnp/powerplatform-samples/samples/relocation-app/README.md

 * Power Virtual Agents

-The PVA with Boost Conversation helps users in familiarizing themselves with their new workplace and local regulations by answering questions regarding company benefits, local administration or connects them with HR.
+The PVA with Boost Conversation helps users in familiarizing themselves with their new workplace and local regulations by answering questions regarding company benefits, local administration or connects them with HR:

   ![Screenshot](assets/ChatBot.PNG)

-It pulls information from official local authorities websites, where the user can ask questions regarding documents, work permits and so on.
-It is also linked with the company's internal benefits website, and this is where the user could find information about specific company offered benefits like language courses, health insurance discounts, etc.
+The system gathers information from official local websites, making it easy for users to get answers about paperwork and work permits.
+It's also connected to the company's own benefits site, where employees can discover various company-provided advantages such as language classes and health insurance discounts.

 * AI Builder Object Detection

-Within the app, users have access to a curated selection of important landmarks in their new city.
+Within the app, users have access to a curated selection of important landmarks in their new city:

 ![Screenshot](assets/LandmarkOverview.PNG)

-  The app provides entertaining and amusing facts about key landmarks in the new city, adding a touch of humor to the discovery of local treasures.
+  The app provides entertaining and amusing facts about key landmarks in the new city, adding a touch of humor to the discovery of local treasures:

 ![Screenshot](assets/LandmarkDetail.PNG)

-* While exploring the landmarks, users can easily snap photos and add them to the app.
+While exploring the landmarks, users can easily snap photos and add them to the app:

 ![Screenshot](assets/LandmarkDetect.PNG)